 Dogs can sense paranormal activity.
 That is one of the reasons why dogs bark before earthquakes and during thunderstorms.

 Dogs are men’s best friends.
 And we do not know the full scope of how dogs can protect us.
 They act protective and sense looming danger, no matter in what form it comes.
 From burglars to a tornado, danger can come in many different ways.
 And our dogs will inform us before it happens.
+SF Weekly has a great write up on using invisible fence dog collars to keep your pet safe.

 Here are a couple of things dogs can sense and how they warn us.